 New Practices New York 2016

-How are you shaping your practice around the prospect of the future.
-What are the most important challenges that you see facing the City over the three months and thirty years?
+How are you shaping your practice around the prospect of the future?
+What are the most important challenges that you see facing the city over the next three months?In 30 years?
 What will you focus on?
 Where are you headed?
 How will you thrive?

 What to Submit

-This competition brief asks firms to submit 1 landscape oriented 11x 17 10 page, 6MB maximum PDF.
+This competition brief asks firms to submit one landscape-oriented 11x 17 10 page, 6MB maximum PDF.
 Images should be RGB and not exceed 300 dpi.
 PDFs that do not conform to this format will be disqualified.
 All entries will be reviewed by a jury via digital projection.
-The PDF should also include a practice narrative (500 words maximum) that should be directed towards answering the following questions.
+The PDF should also include a practice narrative (500 words maximum) that answers the following questions.

 How does your practice engage critically in the environmental, social, and technological conditions within of our contemporary culture?
 How is your practice informed by issues within a local and global context?